microsoft/DMF/Dmf/Documentation/Driver Module Framework.md

   **DeviceResourcesAssign**         | DMF calls this callback to allow the Module to retrieve the Client's Driver's resources.
   **DeviceNotificationRegister**    | DMF calls this callback to allow the Module to register for notification of an event that will tell the Module its required dependencies are available or not available.
   **DeviceNotificationUnregister**  | DMF calls this callback to allow the Module to unregister for notification of an event that will tell the Module its required dependencies are available or not available.
   **DeviceOpen**                    | DMF calls this callback to open the Module.
-Generally speaking, the Module uses this callback to prepare its Private Context in preparation for later calls to other callbacks or for calls to its Module Methods by the Client.
+Generally speaking, the Module uses this callback to prepare its Context in preparation for later calls to other callbacks or for calls to its Module Methods by the Client.
   **DeviceClose**                   | DMF calls this callback to close the Module.
 Generally speaking, the Module uses this callback to do the inverse of what it did in the **DeviceOpen** callback.
   **ChildModulesAdd**               | DMF calls this callback so that the Module can tell DMF about the Child Module(s) it needs to create.